markmbaum/ClearSky.jl/docs/src/absorption_data.md

 Like the line data, there is a function for reading these CIA files without doing anything else.
 The [`readcia`](@ref) function reads a `cia` file into a vector of dictionaries.
 Each dictionary represents a table of absorption data.
 This is the raw data, but it is relatively hard to work with.

 A [`CIATables`](@ref) object arranges each table of absorption data into an interpolator and makes it easy to compute the CIA absorption coefficient at any wavenumber and temperature.

-Also, in combination with the [`cia`](@ref) function, a [`CIATables`](@ref) can be used to compute absorption cross-sections from provided wavenumber, temperature, and partial pressures.
+A [`CIA`](@ref) struct links a [`CIATables`](@ref) object with the gasses that are inducing absorption.
+Because concentrations are defined in the gas objects, [`CIA`](@ref) objects can be used to compute induced absorption cross-sections with only the wavenumber, temperature, and pressure.

+The [`cia`](@ref) function also provides a number of methods for computing induced cross-sections.

 -----

 ```@docs
 readcia
 CIATables
+CIA
+cia
+cia!
 ```